 Prsut, Teran wine and disappearing rivers

 The “Kras”, or Karst, in the west of this tiny country, is an area of woodlands, meadows and unspoilt villages with an ever-present backdrop of mountains.
 Its extraordinary geological phenomena include vast cave systems and rivers that vanish into cliffs and, on your first day's walk, a disappearing lake.
 The rock is mother also to some fine vineyards producing the unique Teran wine, a ferocious red to be drunk as accompaniment to the local prosciutto (“Prsut”).
 After a first night in the pretty Slovenian capital Ljubljana, you stay in farms that produce their own wine, hams and honey, and grow all manner of fruit.
-You end your holiday in the lively Italian seaport of Trieste (via a wonderful tram journey down to the sea) and, with extra nights, can visit the original Lipizzaner stud (small supplement) or part of the extraordinary Skocjan cave system, both on foot or NEW by mountain bike (this way you can see both!).
+You end your holiday in the lively Italian seaport of Trieste and, with extra nights, can visit the original Lipizzaner stud (small supplement) or part of the extraordinary Skocjan cave system, both on foot or NEW by mountain bike (this way you can see both!).
 Walked by On Foot staff: Simon, Debbie and Liz

 Standard option (as per "Itinerary"): 8 nights, perhaps using our wonderful taxi-driver/guide Gregor to give you an introduction to Ljubljana.
 Suggested shorter alternatives: 7-night options - miss Ljubljana and travel straight to Cerknica, or night 8 (Trieste), OR miss night 4 and combine days 4 & 5 (Sajevce-Slap).
 6-night option also available - contact us for details.